16th August, 2023

 Noise in the workplace is something many of us have to put up with.
-Whether you work in an office, hospital, factory or construction site.
-The constant hum of air conditioning, the clanking of a printer, or the deafening roar of machinery.
+Whether you work in an office, hospital, factory or construction site, not many people work in complete silence.
+You might hear the constant hum of air conditioning, the clanking of a printer, or the deafening roar of machinery.

-The noise at work regulations put in place noise action levels, limits you must not exceed, and action levels that require, well, action.
-But it is important to be aware of noise at any level.
-Too much noise is bad for your health, and in some cases, your safety too.
+The noise at work regulations put in place noise action levels that businesses must comply with.
+These include limits you must not exceed, and action levels that require, well, action.

 Find out more about the noise at work action levels and legal limits.